 Tenant Screening and Fair Housing Protections

-- Federal law prohibits discrimination in housing based on race, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
+- Federal law prohibits discrimination in housing based on race, color, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
 New Jersey state law adds sexual orientation, gender identity, ancestry, military status, marital status, source of income, HIV/AIDS, and pregnancy (NJSA § 10:5-4).

 - New Jersey landlords are subject to the federal Fair Credit Reporting Act (FCRA) (15 USC § 1681), which outlines the responsibilities of landlords to protect tenant credit information.
 According to the Act, landlords may not share tenant credit information with anyone without a legal reason to view it.
 They must also investigate disputed information, dispose of credit reports after use in tenant screening, and notify applicants when their credit score or history was the reason for their denial.